-The bulletin introduces the new CallPilot support utility, Application Builder Explorer, for use in identifying potential problems with the design and call-flow routing of CallPilot applications such as auto-attendant menus and announcement services.
+This bulletin introduces the enhanced CallPilot support utility, Application Builder Explorer, adding even greater capabilities for use in identifying potential problems with the design and call-flow routing of CallPilot applications such as auto-attendant menus and announcement services.
+It supplements the NTPs and online help, providing guidance on proper application development and additional information specific to the use of various loop types within a call flow, outlines the potential impacts of infinite loops, and provides guidance on the use of the utility, and provides additional guidance for the proper usage of Call Transfer blocks.